Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)

-This topic discusses the signs and symptoms of food allergy and testing that may be recommended to diagnose food allergies.
+This topic review discusses the signs and symptoms of food allergy and testing that may be recommended to diagnose food allergies.
 The avoidance of foods in people with food allergies is discussed separately.
-(See "Patient information: Food allergy treatment and avoidance (Beyond the Basics)".)
+(See "Patient education: Food allergy treatment and avoidance (Beyond the Basics)".)

 CLASSIC FOOD ALLERGIES

-In people with "classic" food allergies, allergic antibodies, called IgE, develop in response to proteins in certain foods.
+In people with "classic" food allergies, allergic antibodies, called immunoglobulin E (IgE), develop in response to proteins in certain foods.
 When the person is exposed to that protein at a later time (eg, by eating peanuts), binding of the food protein to IgE triggers a release of chemicals, which cause the symptoms of an allergic reaction.
 This typically occurs quickly, within minutes to two hours after eating.

 The most common sudden-onset symptoms of food allergy include:

-Anaphylaxis — Generalized anaphylaxis is the most serious type of allergic reaction, and can cause life-threatening signs and symptoms, including difficulty breathing, swelling of the upper throat and/or tongue, a very rapid or irregular heartbeat, low blood pressure, or cardiac arrest (the heart stops beating).
-(See "Patient information: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)
+Anaphylaxis — Generalized anaphylaxis is the most serious type of allergic reaction and can cause life-threatening signs and symptoms, including difficulty breathing, swelling of the upper throat and/or tongue, a very rapid or irregular heartbeat, low blood pressure, or cardiac arrest (the heart stops beating).
+(See "Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)

-Generalized anaphylaxis generally begins within 5 to 60 minutes of exposure to a trigger, although rarely, symptoms begin several hours after eating.
+Generalized anaphylaxis generally begins within 5 to 60 minutes of exposure to a trigger, although, rarely, symptoms begin several hours after eating.
 A person who develops symptoms of anaphylaxis must be treated immediately with an injection of epinephrine.
 Treatment of anaphylaxis is discussed separately.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)